Olympus E-M1 vs Panasonic G7

 - More modern: Was introduced somewhat (1 year and 8 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the G7 emerges as the winner of the match-up (11 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G7 comes out slightly ahead of the E-M1 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M1 and the Panasonic G7 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the E-M1 or the G7 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.